Skip to content

 Compare profiles factorforge optimize gfp.fasta --engine profile --compare-profiles balanced,high_cai,gc_target

-Assembly-ready factorforge optimize gfp.fasta --engine profile --profile assembly_friendly -o out.fasta
+Assembly-oriented factorforge optimize gfp.fasta --engine profile --profile assembly_friendly -o out.fasta

 GFP optimization results (balanced profile, N=1):